jeff4/bionotes.github.io/alberts-5e.md

 ### Multi-enzyme Replication Complex per Alberts Fig. 5-19
 * See p.
 276 **Fig 5-19**...
-* **DNA helicase** to unwind the DNA helix at the replication fork into leading and lagging strands
+* **DNA helicase** to unwind DNA template strands at the replication fork.
+See the example of [dnaB helicase](https://en.wikipedia.org/wiki/DnaB_helicase) in E. coli and [this 2020 intellectual history of heilcases](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7140857/).
 * **Primase** to put down RNA primers.
 Used in leading strand once but used over and over again in the lagging strand.
 * **DNA Polymerase** that both adds new nucleotides and has an exonuclease catalyic site to remove mismatches
 * **Sliding clamp** and **clamp loader** to keep DNA Poly machinery attached to template strand